Bates family: Familial expansion

 Many descendants of the first Bates members lived modestly off of their inheritances until Elkanah Bates began heavily investing all over the state of Massachusetts serving some clients in Maine, and starting his own cotton factory.
 His wealth was increased considerably, from cotton brought up from the slave plantations of Alabama, and Mississippi.
 Elkanah Bates was survived by Benjamin Edward Bates IV, who went on to be one of the most prominent businessmen in the United States and the wealthiest man in Maine for nearly half a century.
 Benjamin Bates IV was born in Mansfield, Massachusetts on July 12, 1808, to Hannah Copeland and Elkanah Bates as their third child out of eight.
 The family has historical ties to the Congregational Church, and both of his parents belonged to the local church in Mansfield.
 He was privately schooled the Wrentham Academy, at 15 and moved to Boston in 1829, at age 21.
 He soon followed the footsteps of his father and began his early business career.
 He co-founded the firm of Davis, & Bates in Boston, and his wealth exponentially increased so much so that his overall business engagements quelled the Manhattan panic of 1837's effects in Maine.
-His principle accomplishment during his early business career was the establishment of Bates Manufacturing Company.
+His principal accomplishment during his early business career was the establishment of Bates Manufacturing Company.
 The company went on to be the largest manufacturing company in the state of Maine and provided two-thirds of all textile output for the state.
 It employed approximately five thousand people from Canadian and Irish descent.